chikondi1/lab-3-web-scrapping-weather-data-chikondi1/README.md

-# Lab 3 – Web Scraping Weather Data - Chikondi
+# Lab 3 – Web Scraping Weather Data

 This script gathers data from the National Weather Service website to display climate conditions for Honolulu, HI.
 The inputs are elements scraped from the website in order to display the output information, which consists of climate conditions including humidity, wind speed, barometer, dewpoint, visibility, and heat index.